sauravchauhan-18/SCM-Demo/README.md

 # SCM-Demo
-This is my first git repository\n
+This is my first git repository\nAuthor-Saurav Chauhan
-Author-Saurav Chauhan